SkipKV: Selective Skipping of KV Generation and Storage for Efficient Inference with Large Reasoning Models: Related Works

-\textbf{KV Cache Compression Methods.} To mitigate the growing KV cache memory footprint, existing research on \textit{inference-time} KV cache compression can be broadly classified into two categories, namely KV cache \textit{eviction} \cite{zhang2023h2o, li2024snapkv, behnamrocketkv, tangquest} and \textit{quantization} \cite{liu2024kivi, kang2024gear, ramachandran2025thinkv}.
-The KV eviction methods that \textit{permanently removes the redundant tokens}, including H2O \cite{zhang2023h2o} and SnapKV \cite{li2024snapkv} primarily rely on the token importance ranked based on their attention score, to remove the low-scoring KV tokens and meet a fixed KV budget, reducing the total memory demand.
-While other eviction methods like Quest \cite{tangquest}, keep the FullKV at global memory, and bring a fractional chunk to the local memory that remains relevant to the query.
+The KV eviction methods that \textit{permanently remove redundant tokens}, including H2O \cite{zhang2023h2o} and SnapKV \cite{li2024snapkv}, primarily rely on the token importance ranked based on attention scores to remove low-scoring KV tokens and meet a fixed KV budget, reducing the total memory demand.
+Chunk-based eviction methods, such as ChunkKV \cite{liu2025chunkkv}, extend this idea by grouping tokens into chunks and performing eviction at the chunk level, which reduces eviction overhead and improves memory locality while still relying on attention-derived importance signals.
 These works, while performing well on non-reasoning benchmarks with large prefill length, fail to demonstrate good accuracy for CoT compression.
-Only recently a contemporary work, R-KV \cite{cai2025r} identifies a key limitation of these methods: \textit{not adhering to the redundancy in the token importance scoring}.
-R-KV proposed a redundancy aware token scoring to yield SoTA compression-accuracy trade-off for CoT reasoning.
-However, R-KV still suffers from larger generation length and reduced accuracy at multi-batch decoding.
-In quantization, instead of their removal, the KV tokens are stored at a lower precision to reduce their memory footprint.
-However, for LRMs quantization may often hurt the CoT process \cite{liu2025quantization}.
-Nevertheless, in this work, we focus on improving the eviction, and thus quantization of KV remains an orthogonal direction.
+Only recently, a contemporary work, R-KV \cite{cai2025r} identifies a key limitation of these methods: \textit{not adhering to the redundancy in the token importance scoring}.
+R-KV proposes a redundancy-aware token scoring to yield SoTA compression-accuracy trade-off for CoT reasoning.
+However, R-KV still suffers from a larger generation length and reduced accuracy in multi-batch decoding.

+Other selection-based eviction methods, such as Quest \cite{tangquest}, keep FullKV in global memory and bring a fractional chunk into local memory that remains relevant to the query.
+While such approaches can preserve accuracy by maintaining access to the complete historical context, the KV cache still grows linearly with sequence length, which can limit decoding throughput, reduce batch size scalability, and lead to out-of-memory issues for long chain-of-thought (CoT) reasoning workloads \cite{liu2025freekv, hu2025raas}.

+In contrast to eviction, KV quantization reduces memory footprint by storing KV tokens at lower precision.
+However, for large reasoning models (LRMs), quantization may degrade CoT reasoning performance \cite{liu2025quantization}.
+In this work, we focus on improving KV eviction, while KV quantization remains an orthogonal direction.